zhangmaosen/TinyTroupe/README.md

  ... are you missing here?
 Please remind us!

-## How to Cite TinyTroupe
+## Citing TinyTroupe

 We are working in an introductory paper that will be the official academic citation for TinyTroupe.
 In the meantime, please just cite this repository including the core team members as authors.
 For instance:

->Paulo Salem, Christopher Olsen, Paulo Freire, Yi Ding, Prerit Saxena (2024). **TinyTroupe: LLM-powered multiagent persona simulation for imagination enhancement and insight generation.** [Computer software].
+>Paulo Salem, Christopher Olsen, Paulo Freire, Yi Ding, Prerit Saxena (2024). **TinyTroupe: LLM-powered multiagent persona simulation for imagination enhancement and business insights.** [Computer software].
 GitHub repository. https://github.com/microsoft/tinytroupe

 Or as bibtex: